Chain For Kashmir Campaign

 - Given Indian state’s recent actions, mass protests are likely to happen, and I request that you communicate my concerns to the Indian government and ask them to follow International law as a signatory to the fourth Geneva Convention (GCIV) and protect Kashmiri civilians from any harm or injury.

 I request you to implore and show concern to the Indian government to seek a negotiated settlement of the dispute, and protect human rights as opposed to the indiscriminate use of force in violation of international law and the Fourth Geneva Convention (GCIV) that protects civilians in the regions of armed conflict.
 It is imperative that the Indian authorities recognize that the conflict in Kashmir can only be resolved through peaceful means and according to the wishes of Kashmiris.

 CSJ chapters in District of Columbia, California, Texas, Michigan, Georgia, and Florida held rallies to support the people Kashmir in partnership with other local and national organizations.
 The attendees demanded that:

 - India end the communication blockade and the curfew on Kashmir

 - United Nations condemn the current Hindu Fascist government of India

 Discussion With Kashmiri-American Leaders

 We have a downloadable billboard design for those interested in putting up billboard signs.
-We are currently in the process of putting up this design around the country.

 We have a downloadable t-shirt design for those interested in printing messages on t-shirts.
 It’s front and back.